maybites/TextureSharing/README.md

 The plugin adds a Panel to the Camera properties called 'Streaming Texture'.
 The following properties are available:

-* The streaming name is fixed to the camera name.
+* The streaming name is default set to the camera name.
 * capture/streaming resolution.
-* show preview
+* show preview inside viewport.
-* use eevee color management (recomended)
+* use eevee color management (recommended)
 * chose a workspace with the desired render / shading preferences
 * chose a scene and layer setup to render

 IMPORTANT:
 If you desire to choose a scene and layer setup other than default, and this scene and layer has not yet been rendered by blender since you opened the blender file - blender will crash when you start streaming.
 Not sure if this constitutes as bug, maybe just a limitation of blender..